It's My Life (manga)

 It's My Life (stylized in all caps) is a Japanese web manga series written and illustrated by Imomushi Narita.
 It was published on Shogakukan's manga apps MangaONE and Ura Sunday from December 2014 to August 2018, with its chapters collected in eleven tankōbon volumes.
 An original video animation adaptation by Creators in Pack was released in January 2019.

+Plot

+Astra Ludger Doomsday, a former captain of the royal knights, Astra retires after saving enough money to get his own house.
+However, after not long after his arrival at his new house, a young silver-eyed girl crashes into his house.
+The girl is a novice witch who mistaken Astra for the evil god.
+Astra not being able to state that he is not the evil god to not break the girl's heart.